yael-katsman/ActiveRAG/README.md

 ACTIVERAG is an innovative framework designed to enhance LLMs by shifting from passive knowledge acquisition to an active learning approach.
 Unlike conventional RAG models, ACTIVERAG dynamically integrates external knowledge with the model’s existing understanding through a multi-agent system.
 This system includes the Anchoring agent, which grounds information in relevant contexts; the Logician, which maintains logical coherence; the Cognition agent, which aligns new data with the model’s existing knowledge structures; and the Associate agent, which links new information with prior knowledge to enhance reasoning.

 Our project focuses on enhancing the Associate agent within ACTIVERAG by employing prompt engineering techniques such as iterative refinement, chain of thought prompting, and role assignment.
-We developed two modified prompts and tested these enhancements on datasets like Natural Questions (NQ) and TriviaQA.
+We developed two modified prompts and tested these enhancements on the Natural Questions (NQ) and TriviaQA datasets.

 ## Prerequisites